EnriqueElGato/GetAndCleanData_Project/README.md

 * avg_merged_mean_sd_X_test_train.txt: A calculated average of each of the mean and standard deviation fields found in the merged_mean_sd_X_test_train.txt file grouped by subject and activity.
 ## How The Files Where Created
 The R script run_analysis.R loads the UCI HAR Dataset, performs the transformations and then extracts the merged and averaged data into the two files.
 Below are the steps execute by the script.
 The script's run_analysis() function takes a directory parameter which is used to set the current working directory.
 This working directory needs to contain the UCI HAR Dataset files in the locations described below.
+The files are created in the current working directory.
 The script executes the following steps:

 1. The following UCI HAR Dataset files are loaded:
  + ./activity_labels.txt